The Saeki Family

 - Hot Teacher: In Kayako's eyes anyway.

-- Beard of Sorrow: A taped interview with him in the second film, which took place some time shortly after the deaths of his colleagues, shows him looking extremely unkempt.
+- Beard of Sorrow: A taped interview with him in the second film discussing the disappearance of his colleagues and the death of the Williams family shows him looking extremely unkempt.

 - Composite Character: He shares the name and profession of Detective Nakagawa from the original Ju-on film series, but his personality and actions are closer to that of retired detective Toyama, also from Ju-on.
 Like Toyama, he lost his colleagues to the curse, and also tries to burn the house down.

 - It's Personal: It's implied that one of the driving forces behind his attempt to destroy the house is due to three of his friends being claimed by the curse.

 - Kill It with Fire: Nakagawa attempts to burn down the house, but is lured to his doom by Toshio and Takeo.

 - Matthew played by: William MapotherJennifer played by: Clea DuVallEmma played by: Grace ZabriskieSusan played by: KaDee Strickland

 The American family who moved into the Saeki house after the murders were cleared up.
 However, they all quickly become part of the curse on the house.